 Findings from studies on vitamin D (through diet alone or diet plus sunlight exposure) and breast cancer risk are mixed.

-Studying vitamin D with measures of sunlight exposure and diet presents some challenges.
-It is difficult to measure sunlight exposure.
+Studying vitamin D with measures of sunlight exposure and diet has some challenges.
+It is hard to measure sunlight exposure.
 And, because so many foods that contain vitamin D also contain calcium, it is hard to single out the effects of vitamin D alone.

 Blood levels of vitamin D are a good marker of vitamin D exposure.
 By studying blood levels of vitamin D, researchers avoid the measurement issues with sunlight exposure and diet.